thunlp/OpenDelta/examples/examples_prompt/README.md

-# Appling OpenDelta to GLUE/SuperGLUE tasks using Seq2Seq Paradigm
+# !!!!This example collection is still under develop, please wait for some time to use it.

 ## install the repo
 ```bash